 Low-grade torque converter issues

 Again, because the overdrive is a cruising gear and not a pulling gear, it literally can’t hold heavy weight.
-And as such, to prevent strain on the overdrive, the transmission would force the overdrive gear into the third gear when it detects the torque converter is not locking up due to heavy load.
+And as such, to prevent strain on the overdrive, the transmission would force the overdrive gear into the third gear when it detects that the torque converter is not locking up due to a heavy load.

-Torque converter not locking up appropriate time
+Torque converter not locking up at the appropriate time

 Transmission overheating